ayr-ton/kamu/README.md

 ```shell
 DISABLE_SAML2=true ./manage.py crontab add
 ```
-Once you run that command it will register the cronjob and the SO will begin to execute the job according to the confoguration.
+Once you run that command it will register the cronjob and the SO will begin to execute the job according to the configuration.

 To remove (and stop) the jobs execute:
 ```shell